Chart Color Schemes

 Population

-Population growth drivers in Lawnton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Lawnton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The suburb of Lawnton's population was estimated at around 6,939 as of Nov 2025, reflecting an increase of 1,034 people since the 2021 Census.
-This growth represents a 17.5% increase from the previous population count of 5,905 people.
-The change is inferred from AreaSearch's estimate of Lawnton's resident population at 6,698 following examination of the latest ERP data release by the ABS in June 2024 and an additional 355 validated new addresses since the Census date.
-This level of population results in a density ratio of 853 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Lawnton's growth rate exceeded that of its SA3 area (8.7%) and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 54.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Lawnton's estimated population, as of Nov 2025, is around 6,952.
+This figure reflects a growth of 1,047 people since the 2021 Census, which reported a population of 5,905.
+The increase was inferred from AreaSearch's estimate of 6,713 residents following examination of ABS ERP data (released June 2024), along with an additional 355 validated new addresses since the Census date.
+This results in a density ratio of 855 persons per square kilometer.
+Lawnton's population growth rate of 17.7% exceeded both the SA3 area average (8.6%) and the national average, making it a regional growth leader.
+Interstate migration contributed approximately 54.0% to overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
-Looking ahead, exceptional growth is predicted over the period with the suburb expected to increase by 3,602 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 47.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where necessary.
+Looking ahead, Lawnton is projected to experience exceptional population growth, placing it in the top 10 percent of Australian statistical areas.
+By 2041, the area is expected to increase by 3,604 persons, reflecting a total gain of 46.9% over the 17-year period.

 Frequently Asked Questions - Population